mmoroney01/mortgagehippo_code_challenge/README.md

 in the body of POST /user_token.

+<h3>Authorization</h3>

 To log in, under headers put [key: authorization, value: Bearer #{token}] of GET /auth.
+These headers will be needed for any action that is forbidden to users without tokens.